 - By building relationships with youth, SF YouthWorks mentors create positive, constructive opportunities for them.

 - SF YouthWorks interns are bright, capable students who can become integral members of an office team.

 - Young people provide youthful energy and curiosity, which enliven an office and remind us all that we are only as old as we feel.

-- YouthWorks mentors are not alone; YouthWorks offers ongoing and consistent support.
-YouthWorks staff members work with mentors to place appropriate interns, monitor internships, and provide consistent support and assistance.
+- SF YouthWorks mentors are not alone; SF YouthWorks offers ongoing and consistent support.
+SF YouthWorks staff members work with mentors to place appropriate interns, monitor internships, and provide consistent support and assistance.

 - SF YouthWorks staff hold regular lunchtime workshops and networking events to provide resources and give you a chance to share ideas with other mentors.

 - SF YouthWorks does all the administrative work!
 Worksite mentors do not need to worry about interviewing, employment-related paperwork, worker's compensation, or payroll processing.

 "I wish this program was around when I was growing up.
 I believe that SF YouthWorks is able to provide the necessary day-to-day tools to build life skills that schools do not teach.
 I believe this program offers youth a way to become more well-rounded and well-versed in the real world as well as the work force." --YouthWorks Mentor